taraCodeNa/uphbt-requirements/README.md

 ## **Overall Technology Stack:**

 * **Backend:** .NET Web API (latest LTS \- .NET 9\) with C\# 12 and modern syntax (e.g., file-scoped namespaces, Nullable Reference Types).
 The backend will strictly adhere to a **Rich Domain Model** design, where **domain entities are pure Plain Old C\# Objects (POCOs), completely persistence-ignorant, with no Entity Framework Core specific attributes or interfaces**.
 All ORM mapping, including properties like `RowVersion` for optimistic concurrency, will be configured exclusively in the `Uphbt.Data` project using **Entity Framework Core's Fluent API**.
-  * **Swagger/OpenAPI for API Documentation**.
+  * **OpenAPI / Scalar for API Documentation**.
 Business logic will be primarily implemented in the Rich Domain Model layer, with the Service layer handling orchestration and logic that cannot be performed by entities themselves.
   * **Database:** SQL Server (latest stable version).
   * **ORM:** Entity Framework Core.
   * **Authentication:** OpenIddict (for OAuth 2.0 / OpenID Connect with JWTs and Refresh Tokens), ASP.NET Core Identity (for user management), BCrypt.Net-Next for password hashing.